elsaabs/dement_invasion/README.md

 # dement_invasion

-Google Colaboratory notebook for all figures (manuscript and supplementary)
+Python code for invasion (phases I and II) and Google Colaboratory notebook for all figures (manuscript and supplementary)